PedroToL/TidyData/19-08-2021 (Ethnic Identity & Skin Tone)/README.md

 # Skin Tone & Ethnic Identity in Mexico

-This graph shows the proportion of individuals in each ethnic group (Afor-descendant, Indigenous, Mestizos, Whites and Others) per Skin Tone.
+This graph shows the proportion of individuals in each ethnic group (Afro-descendant, Indigenous, Mestizos, Whites and Others) per Skin Tone.
 Skin tonnes are simplified from the PERLA scale to form 4 groups: Dark-Skin, Brown, Light-Brown and Light-Skin (White).

 ## Data